Rules of Order

 Rule 1: Meeting- PLACE: All meetings of City Council shall be held at the Niles Senior Center unless otherwise ordered by council.

 Rule 2: Meetings- PUBLIC: All meetings of City Council or committees shall be public.
 All minutes and records of council shall be open to the public at all reasonable times.
-Any citizen desiring to be heard on any matter under consideration by council may address council during the public remarks section of the order of business.
+Any citizen desiring to be heard on any matter under consideration by council may address council during the two public remarks sections of the order of business.
 Persons desiring to be heard by any committee of council on any matter under consideration, shall, by majority consent of such committee, be given the opportunity to be heard.
 All minutes and record of council shall be open to the public within ten (10) days of acceptance and filing by Council.

 Members must abide by the Ohio Revise Code Section 121.22 (Sunshine Law) which requires public officials to take official action and to conduct all deliberations upon official business only in open meetings unless the subject matter is specifically exempted by law.